vlbn/help/README.md

 # help me world

-📗 gsap excercise with locomotive-scroll and VUE2
+📗 gsap excercise with locomotive-scroll and VUE